Spirit of Japan (Extrait de Parfum) by Elixir Attar

 ChizzaChizza 2 years ago

-I mean, that wasn't really my topic.
+I mean, that wasn't really my thing.

 Translated · Show originalShow translation